-Additionally, the public body must place in the minutes of the meeting a statement that sets forth the reasons necessitating the emergency discussion, consideration, or decision.
-A.R.S. § 38-431.02(J).
+Finally, the public body must place in the minutes of the meeting a statement of the reasons for the emergency.
+Id.
 In the case of an executive session, this statement will appear twice, once in the minutes of the public meeting where the reasons were publicly announced, and again in the minutes of the executive session where the emergency discussion or consideration took place.
-See Sections 7.8.2(8) and 7.8.3(5).
+See Section 7.8.2(7).

-7.7.10 Changes to the Agenda.
+- 7.7.10 Changes to the Agenda.
 If a public body finds it necessary to change an agenda by modifying the listed matters or adding new ones, a new agenda must be prepared and distributed in the same manner as the original agenda, at least twenty-four hours in advance of the meeting.
 Ariz.
 Att'y Gen. Op.
-179-45.
+I79-45.
 Changes in the agenda within twenty-four hours of the meeting may be made only in case of emergency.
 Ariz.
 Att'y Gen. Op.
-179-192; see Section 7.7.9.
-However, the public body is not required to discuss or act on an item that appears on the agenda for the meeting and can vote at the meeting to remove agenda items from consideration without violating the Open Meeting Law.

-7.8 Minutes.
-Minutes must be taken of all public meetings and executive sessions.
-A.R.S. § 38-431.01(B)

-7.8.1 Form of and Access to the Minutes.
+I79-192; see Section 7.7.9.
+However, the public body does not need to discuss or act on an item that appears on the agenda for the meeting and can vote at the meeting to remove agenda items from consideration without violating the Open Meeting Law. - 7.8 Minutes.
+Minutes must be taken of all public meetings and executive sessions. - 7.8.1 Form of and Access to the Minutes.
 Minutes may be taken in writing or may be recorded by an audio or video recorder.
 A.R.S. § 38-431.01(B); see Forms 7.10, 7.11.
-Written minutes or a recording of a public meeting must be available for public inspection within three working days after the meeting.
+The minutes or a recording of a public meeting must be available for public inspection within three working days after the meeting.
 A.R.S. § 38-431.01(D).
 Public bodies concerned about distributing minutes before they have been officially approved at a subsequent meeting should mark the minutes "draft" or "unapproved" and make them available within three working days of the meeting.
 If the minutes have been recorded by an audio or video recorder, allowing the public to have access to that recording is sufficient.
 However, if the minutes were taken in shorthand, those minutes must be typed or written out in longhand in order to comply with this requirement.
 See Form 7.10.
 The minutes of an executive session are confidential and may not be disclosed except to certain authorized persons.
-A.R.S. § 38-431.03(B); see Section 7.9.4.
+A.R.S. § 38-431.03(B); see Section 7.8.4.
 To ensure confidentiality and avoid inadvertent disclosure, minutes of executive sessions should be stored separately from regular session minutes.

-The approved minutes of council meetings for cities or towns with a population of more than 2,500 persons must be posted on the city's website within two working days of their approval.
-A.R.S. § 38-431.01(E)(2).
+The approved minutes of all city or town council meetings must be posted on the city's website within two working days of their approval, A.R.S. § 38-431.01(E)(2).
+In no event should minutes be withheld from the public pending approval.
 Minutes must be reduced to a form that is readily accessible to the public.
 See A.R.S. § 38-431.01(D).
-Additionally, a public body of a city or a town with a population exceeding 2,500 people shall, within three working days after any meeting, post on its website a statement showing legal actions taken by the public body or any recordings made during the meeting.
+A public body of a city or a town with a population exceeding 2,500 people shall, within three working days after any meeting, post on its website a statement showing legal actions taken by the public body or any recordings made during the meeting.
 A.R.S. § 38-431.01(E)(1).
-Subcommittees and advisory committees of such public bodies have ten working days after the meeting to post the recording or statement.
-A.R.S. § 38-431.01(E)(3), (J).
-Such posted minutes, statements, and recordings shall remain accessible on the website for at least one year after the meeting.
+Posted statements and recordings shall remain accessible on the website for at least one year after the meeting.
 Id. § (J).
 In addition, any recordings and minutes are public records subject to record retention requirements.